 For many years, Tommy Cash was a very much sought after guest on NBC, ABC, CBS and TNN (The Nashville Network) and had his videos played on Country Music Television (CMT) and on The Nashville Network (TNN).

 Box Office receipts made Tommy Cash a true worldwide star.
 Audiences from all over the globe know that when Tommy Cash is performing, they will get their money’s worth.

 Tommy Cash’s show include his hit songs, along with engaging conversation, wit and charm.

 Tommy Cash has entertained at The Grand Ole Opry in Nashville, Branson Theatres, American military bases, Las Vegas and concerts on every continent.

 Tommy Cash is also an avid golfer and competes in various pro-celebrity golf tournaments each year; he also plays basketball.

-Tommy Cash has a background in broadcasting and his great voice has been heard commercially for clients such as Pepsi, Burger King, Dial Finance, GM, Beechnut, Santa Fe Railroad, Sunoco, Amdro and Harrah's Casinos.
+Tommy Cash has a background in broadcasting and his great voice has been heard commercially for many clients, including Pepsi, Burger King, Dial Finance, GM, Beechnut, Santa Fe Railroad, Sunoco, Amdro and Harrah’s Casinos.

 Tommy Cash recorded ‘Too Little Too Late’, which was written by Ray Griff (Monday 22 April 1940 – Wednesday 9 March 2016) and Tommy Rocco, and included the track on ’25th Anniversary Album’ (Playback Records, 1990).